vsraptor/scalar-hash-encoder/README.md

-# scalar-hash-encoder
-SDR : Scalar Matrix-Hash encoder
+###SDR : Scalar Matrix-Hash encoder

 #### What is this ?

-When you work with Sparse Distributed Representation /SDR/ data, you need to convert the integer datapoints into SDR format /which in a nutshell is very sparse binary string/ : (http://ifni.co/bbHTM.html).
+When you work with *Sparse Distributed Representation* /SDR/ data, you need to convert the integer datapoints into SDR format /which in a nutshell is very sparse binary string/ : (http://ifni.co/bbHTM.html).

-So the library in this repo is one such Encoder that converts Integer =to=> SDR.
+So the library in this repo is one such Encoder that converts **Integer =to=> SDR**.
 The peculiarity of this specific encoder is that it uses Matrix based hash functions.

 #### How it works ?